Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Introduction

-This paper makes three core contributions: \begin{itemize} \item \textbf{Theoretical Foundation:} We formalize \textit{counterfactual sensitivity} and prove it dominates sufficiency/comprehensiveness under identifiable causal edits, providing the first theoretically-grounded training objective for faithfulness with formal guarantees. \item \textbf{CSR Training Method:} We introduce Counterfactual Sensitivity Regularization with learned intervention policies that substantially outperform existing baselines: +62.7 COS points on GSM8K, +60.6 on HotpotQA, and +62.5 on ProofWriter (all $p<0.001$, Cohen's d $> 2.0$), with efficient implementation ($\leq$ 10\% overhead). \item \textbf{Cross-Domain Validation:} We demonstrate CSR's effectiveness across structured reasoning (math, logic, multi-hop QA) and specialized domains (biomedical QA), with automatic operator discovery achieving 74\% precision without manual supervision. \end{itemize}
+This paper makes three contributions: (1) We formalize \textit{counterfactual sensitivity} and prove it dominates traditional measures under identifiable causal edits (see Appendix~\ref{app:proofs}).
+(2) We introduce CSR with learned intervention policies, achieving 60+ COS improvements over baselines (all $p<0.001$, Cohen's d $> 2.0$) with $\leq$ 10\% overhead.
+(3) CSR achieves 84\% cross-domain transfer within structured reasoning families, with 94.2-96.7\% operator transfer success across model families.
+Extended results and analyses are in the Appendix.